next-ivanblanquez/beeva-poc-pygdf/README.md

 ```

-Now when you reboot or stop and reestar instances, if you run nvidia-smi command you can get information about GPU instead of a message saying that driver is not installed
+Now when you reboot or stop and reestar instances, if you run nvidia-smi command you can get information about GPU instead of a message saying that driver is not installed.

 ```
 nvidia-smi -q | head